rxtATX/AccountabilibuddyAppPlan/README.md

     * <b>PUT /api/user/buddy</b> - Has a request body representing User-shaped form data sent by client.
 Should use the session object to identify which User to modify.
 Response should redirect to '/'.

-    * <b>DELETE /api/user/buddy</b> - Should use the session object to identify which User to modify.
+    * <b>DELETE /api/user/buddy/:id</b> - Should use the request parameter id to identify which User to modify.
 Response should redirect to '/'.

   #### Handlebars Routes